-- 12.1.1 A jump ball occurs when an official tosses the ball in the centre circle between any 2 opponents at the beginning of the first quarter. - 12.1.2 A held ball occurs when one or more players from opposing teams have one or both hands firmly on the ball so that neither player can gain control without undue roughness.
+- 12.1.1 A jump ball occurs when a referee tosses the ball between any 2 opponents. - 12.1.2 A held ball occurs when one or more players from opposing teams have one or both hands firmly on the ball so that neither player can gain control without undue roughness.